-Over half of the Schools' students from all Years at St Hilda's learn to play an instrument or take voice lessons every week from one of our 42 peripatetic music staff.
-Lessons are available before, during and after School on a rotation basis.
-All classical, jazz and rock instruments are offered and voice students may choose to pursue classical, jazz or contemporary styles of singing.
+Approximately half of the Schools' students from all Years at St Hilda's learn to play an instrument or take voice lessons every week from one of our numerous peripatetic music staff.
+Lessons are available before, during and after school on a rotation basis.
+Most classical, jazz and rock instruments are offered and voice students may choose to pursue classical, jazz or contemporary styles of singing.

 Music groups include the Symphony Orchestra, String Orchestra, Concert Band, Saintly Jazz (swing band), Jazz Combo, Soul Band, several Rock Bands and various Classical Chamber Ensembles, Flute Ensemble, Saxophone Quartets, Clarinet Ensembles, Percussion Ensemble and Classical Guitar Ensemble.